Mastering the Art of Layering for British Weather

 Mid Layer: Warmth and Versatility

-Your mid layer provides insulation and can be easily removed when temperatures rise:
+Your mid layer provides insulation and can be easily removed when temperatures rise.
+Choose from cardigans, lightweight jumpers, hoodies, thin fleeces, or blazers for a polished look.

 Outer Layer: Weather Protection